RyotaUshio/obsidian-latex-theorem-equation-referencer/README.md

 ## Contributing

 - Feel free to create a new issue if something is not working well.
 Questions are also welcomed.
-- Please send a pull request if you have any ideas to improve Math Booster and our experience!
+- Please send a pull request if you have any ideas to improve this plugin and our experience!
-- Contribution to the docs is also highly appreciated: see [here](https://github.com/RyotaUshio/math-booster-docs).
+- Contribution to the docs is also highly appreciated: see [here](https://github.com/RyotaUshio/obsidian-latex-theorem-equation-referencer-docs).

 ## Roadmaps